utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

 Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST.

+> You can also use GraphQL with [the GraphQL client](/docs/sending-requests/graphql/graphql-client/).

-There are a few ways for you to write and send a GraphQL query using Postman:
+There are a few ways for you to write and send a GraphQL query using Postman's HTTP request interface:

 * [Using Postman's built-in support for GraphQL](#using-postmans-built-in-support-for-graphql)
 * [Using JSON in the request body](#using-json-in-the-request-body)